p-giovanni/ForzaLavoro/README.md

 - contract type;
 - occupational status;

-The result are some chart that you can find in the [images](./images/) directory.
+The result are some chart that you can find in the [images](./images/) directory (sorry not translated in English).

 ## Disclaimer
 I do know very well Pandas, Matplotlib and I had a fairly good education in statistics, but as all the programmers I do bugs.
-So beware, I have checked the results as carefully as I can but
+So beware, I have checked the results as carefully as I can but nevertheless do not take for granted my result, check by yourself my code and decide it it is correct or not.

 ## The dataset
 I downloaded the data from the [Istat](https://www.istat.it/it/) site.
 Istat is the main Italian statistic institute.